 Finally on the No. 3 court, Ermert got a much-needed victory over freshman Alester Magalit, 6-2, 4-6, 6-3.
 The local product used his big serve all day and was able to turn his fortunes around following six straight singles defeats, with five of them at No. 4, since a straight-set success at No. 4 at city rival Point Loma back on Feb.
 22.

 Higgins' doubles result marked his first career dual-match victory, as a third-year walk-on to the UC San Diego program.
-He had also played at No. 3 doubles, with Irvine, in this year's opener at San Diego State on Feb.
-1. The Tritons were without juniors Marc Isaia and Sreeganesh Manoharan (San Diego/Torrey Pines HS).
+He had also played at No. 3 doubles with Irvine in this year's opener at San Diego State on Feb.
+1, and with Ruh against Hawai'i Pacific in Kailua-Kona, Hawai'i, on Feb.
+16. The Tritons were without juniors Marc Isaia and Sreeganesh Manoharan (San Diego/Torrey Pines HS).

 UC San Diego now has winter quarter final exams, March 16-23.
 The Tritons conclude their season-long nine-match homestand afterward, hosting seventh-ranked Division II West Region foe Hawai'i Hilo on Saturday, March 30, at 12 p.m., and Division I Eastern Washington on Sunday, March 31, at 10 a.m.

 UC San Diego 6, Quinnipiac 1